Jack Nicklaus: Early life and amateur golf career

 At the 1960 U.S. Open, twenty-year-old Nicklaus shot a two-under-par 282, finishing in second place two strokes behind winner Arnold Palmer.
 This score remained the lowest ever by an amateur in the U.S. Open, until Viktor Hovland beat the record in 2019.
 Nicklaus played the final 36 holes with Ben Hogan, who later remarked that he had just played 36 holes with a kid who should have won by 10 shots.
 During the final 36 holes, Nicklaus was two-under-par; he had shot every round of the tournament at or below par and was the only entrant to do so.
 Nicklaus had led by two shots with six holes to play.
 In 1960, Nicklaus also tied for 13th in the Masters Tournament.
 He tied for fourth in the 1961 U.S. Open, three shots behind champion Gene Littler, having played the final 54 holes one under par.
 Each of these three major championship finishes designated Nicklaus as low amateur.
-However, Nicklaus's one-under-par 287 tied for seventh in the 1961 Masters Tournament, and was second that year only to Charles Coe's low amateur placing, when he tied for second with Arnold Palmer at seven-under-par 281, one shot behind champion Gary Player.
+However, Nicklaus's one-under-par 287 tied for seventh in the 1961 Masters Tournament, and was second that year only to Charles Coe's low amateur placing, who tied for second with Arnold Palmer at seven-under-par 281, one shot behind champion Gary Player.

 Nicklaus represented the United States against Great Britain and Ireland on winning Walker Cup teams in both 1959 and 1961, decisively winning both of his matches in each contest.
 On the 1959 trip to Britain, he also made his only attempt at the British Amateur, the world's oldest international amateur event, at Royal St George's Golf Club, losing 4 & 3 in the quarterfinal round to fellow-American, Bill Hyndman.
-He was also a member of the victorious 1960 U.S. Eisenhower Trophy team, winning the unofficial individual title by 13 shots over teammate Deane Beman with a four-round score of 269, a record which still stands; this score was 18 shots lower than Ben Hogan's earlier U.S. Open aggregate of 287 at the same site (which had, however, been scored under much tougher conditions).
+He was also a member of the victorious U.S. team in the 1960 Eisenhower Trophy, where he won the unofficial individual title by 13 shots over teammate Deane Beman with a four-round score of 269 at Merion Golf Club.
+This record of 269 stood until Jon Rahm totaled 263 at the 2014 Eisenhower Trophy.
 For three straight years (1959–1961), Nicklaus was named the world's top amateur golfer by Golf Digest magazine.